- Published on

 $onChanges

-This hook is the most important thanks to it allows us to use a one-way data flow architecture with angular 1.5.x.
-What you have to keep in mind is that this method will be executed every time you modify an input of the component.
+This hook is the most important because it allows us to use a one-way data flow architecture with Angular 1.5.x.
+Keep in mind that this method executes every time you modify a component input.
 That is, the input is defined in bindings: {...}.
-Either by < (one-way data binding) or '@' (for evaluated DOM attribute values).
-It is also executed when the component is initialized and as a parameter it receives a changes object.
+It can be set with < (one-way data binding) or '@' (for evaluated DOM attribute values).
+It also runs when the component is initialized, and it receives a changes object as a parameter.

 class myComponente {